rchillyard/Flog/README.md

 while, as a side effect, the value of _expr_ is logged at level INFO.
 In other words, if you take away the "msg !!" the program will work exactly the same, but without the side effect of logging.

+Note that it is not required to add the type annotation in Scala 2 but may be in some cases in Scala 3.

 Because we want to control the way a log message looks, we define the trait _Loggable[X]_ which is a type constructor.
 In particular, we need reasonably brief but informative strings.